-Parts of the UK are entering into a second coronavirus lockdown, which means getting your hands on a food delivery slot is like gold dust.
+With the UK back in the third coronavirus lockdown, getting your hands on a food delivery slot can be like gold dust.

 If you're a vulnerable person or know a neighbour or relative who is, and you're overwhelmed with information about how to safely do your grocery shopping, we've rounded up information from five major supermarkets to help.

-With a second lockdown looming, it has announced delivery hours will be increased to 6.30am - 11.30pm, allowing it to increase home delivery and click and collect orders to 700,000 by the end of October.
+Delivery hours have also increased to 6.30am - 11.30pm, allowing the supermarket to increase home delivery and click and collect orders.

 Sainsbury's has a number to call if you haven't received a vulnerable person letter